9th annual Animas River

 Bad Brad & The Fat Cats are a team of energetic, raw, and fearless blues musicians that are creating a name for themselves in the music business through their dedication to serving the music.
 They have been recognized by many as a new force in the blues.

-In less than a year, Bad Brad & the Fat Cats have played some of Colorado’s hottest music festivals including Bohemian Nights/NewWest Fest, The Greeley Blues Jam, and The Carbon Valley Music Festival.
+In less than a year, Bad Brad & the Fat Cats have played some of the hottest music festivals and venues in Colorado & Texas including Bohemian Nights/NewWest Fest, The Greeley Blues Jam, and The Carbon Valley Music Festival.
 Brad and Nic’s soulful interplay between guitar and harmonica defies their youth.

 at 2:45 pm